tapis-project/documentation/source/technical/jobs.rst

 From an application's point of view, its data are simply where they are expected to be, though they may have gotten there in a more expeditious manner.

-For proper job execution, DTN usage requires the coordinated configuration of a DTN, an execution system and possibly an archive system.
+For proper job execution, DTN usage requires the coordinated configuration of a DTN, an execution system, an application, and possibly an archive system.
 In addition, outside of Tapis, a system administrator will need to mount the exported DTN file system at the expected mount point on an execution system if such a mount point has not yet been created.

 Modified Jobs Service Behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^